DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 I will also assume that you already have the Android SDK set up and installed with your environment variables correctly defined along with SBT the official tool used to build traditional Scala projects.

-### Fighting with SBT and setting up your environment
+### Fighting with SBT and setting up the environment

-Lets change the project name by editing the build.sbt file using vim or your favorite text editor.
+Let's change the project name by editing the build.sbt file using vim or your favorite text editor.

 This is what my build file looks like for now :